-The most-prescribed rescue medications are quick-acting bronchodilators (usually given through an inhaler or a nebulizer), which loosen the tightened muscles around inflamed airways.
+The most-prescribed quick-relief medicines are quick-acting bronchodilators (usually given through an inhaler or a nebulizer), which loosen the tightened muscles around inflamed airways.
 The most common of these, beta2-agonists, are related to adrenaline and usually work within minutes to provide temporary relief of symptoms.

 If a bronchodilator alone doesn't resolve a severe flare-up, other medications may be given by mouth or injection to help treat it.